mesosphere/chronos-utils/README.md

 usage: chronos [-h] <command>

-Supported chronos commands are: job    Create and destroy jobs
+Supported chronos commands are: jobs   Create, destroy, and list jobs

 positional arguments:
   <command>   this is it, the command to execute